Louis Diamond: Early life and education

-He began his medical studies at Harvard University in 1919 and, on graduating in 1923, entered Harvard Medical School, receiving his M.D. in 1927.
 Shortly after finishing medical school, Diamond studied briefly with Florence Sabin at the Rockefeller Institute before returning to New England, where he spent several years studying pediatrics at Boston Children's Hospital under the guidance of Dr. Kenneth Blackfan.

 Diamond set up one of the first pediatric hematology research centers in the United States at Children's.
 Focusing on anemias, by 1930, he had succeeded in identifying thalassemia, a hereditary anemia that affected children of Italian and Greek ancestry.
 In 1932, along with Blackfan, he identified erythroblastosis fetalis, later called hemolytic disease of the newborn, at that time a significant disorder among newborns.

 In 1938, Diamond and Blackfan described 4 cases of infant erythroid hypoplastic anemia and which was to become known as Diamond-Blackfan Anemia.
 He also discovered the blood diseases Gardner–Diamond syndrome, a painful bruising disorder, and Shwachman–Diamond syndrome, a rare genetic disorder that affects many different organs.
 He invented a Rhesus blood factor test with Neva Abelson (wife of physicist Philip Abelson).

+He received the John Howland Award, the highest honor bestowed by the American Pediatric Society (APS).

+Death and legacy

-Diamond died at his home in Los Angeles on June 14, 1999, at the age of 97.
+Diamond died at his home in Los Angeles, California on June 14, 1999, at the age of 97.
 His son Jared Diamond is a popular science writer and Professor of Geography at UCLA.